robwilkerson/Thrift-Client-Server-Example--PHP-/README.md

 * `lib/`

     The Thrift internals required to support the client and server bindings.
 These are created during the Thrift installation and have been copied into the project for convenience.
-In an enterprise solution, these would likely be linked directly from the Thrift installation directory (`<thrift install path>/lib`).
+In an enterprise solution, these would likely be linked directly from the Thrift installation directory (`<thrift_install_path>/lib`).

 * `server/`

     The Thrift server created atop the internals and exposed via HTTP for client access.

-* `test/`
+* `client/`

     A PHP Thrift client specifically built to test the server implementation.
 This directory also includes a number of sample text files that will be analyzed randomly when the client app is loaded into a browser.

 * `zemantdecorator.thrift`

     The Thrift interface definition file.

+# Project Installation and Configuration

+As mentioned above, all of the bits are in place already, but some environmental configuration is required.

+## Services

+Before any of this can be wired up and operational, you'll need a [Zemanta API key](http://developer.zemanta.com/member/register).
+The key gives you access to [1000 API calls per day](http://developer.zemanta.com/docs) by default.
+No key is required to use the Freebase API.
+This project only reads from Freebase; reads are [throttled at 100,000 per day](http://wiki.freebase.com/wiki/API#Limits_.28Quota.29).

+## Web Server

+Providing detailed instructions for installing a web server are beyond the scope of this project.
+If you're here and still reading, I'm just going to assume that doing this doesn't scare the bejesus out of you and stick to the highlights of my own configuration.
+If your bejesus is firmly intact, you'll understand how to tailor these steps to match your own environment.

+I run a local Apache server on OS X with named virtual hosts turned on.
+I have one host pointing to the `client/` directory and another pointing to the `server/` directory.
+For convenience, I added `DirectoryIndex` directives for `client.php` and `server.php`, respectively.

+    TODO: INSERT SAMPLE virtual-host.conf CONTENT

+## Server & Client

+Configuring the server and client is as simple as copying the `config.sample.php` file in each to `config.php` and updating the values appropriately.

+The server requires one additional change.
+You'll have to add your key to the `zemanta_service.php` class file:

+    const API_KEY = 'YOUR_ZEMANTA_API_KEY_HERE';